 Are all-cash offers non-contingent?

 Not necessarily.
 While there won’t be a mortgage contingency there can still be a Hubbard contingency.
 This is a contingency which requires you to sell another property before you can close on this one.
 If your all-cash offer has a contingency, then it is far less beneficial to the seller.
-The only benefit they get is a quick closing time, making them less likely to accept a lower offer.
+The benefit a faster closing time, making them less likely to accept a lower offer.